List of content you will read in this article:

 Ping uses ICMP to send an ICMP echo message to the designated host, and then an ICMP returns a message if that host is open.
 Ping is usually calculated in milliseconds, and it comes pre-installed on any modern operating system.
 Ping is a network command-line interface for checking a host's IP-level reliability on a server.

-This article helped you to understand the concept of ping command in Linux, how to. ping in Linux and how to use Linux ping command.
+This article helped you to understand the concept of ping command in Linux, how to. ping in Linux and how to use the Linux ping command.
 If you have any more commands associated with Ping commands, please suggest them via the comment box listed below.

 People Are Also Reading: